Generic Name: fentanyl (buccal/sublingual) (FEN tan il BUK al / sub LIN gwal)

-What should I avoid while taking Subsys?
+What should I avoid while using Subsys?

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how fentanyl will affect you.
-Do not drink alcohol.
-It can increase your risk of a dangerous side effect while taking Subsys.
+This medicine may impair your thinking or reactions.
+Avoid driving or operating machinery until you know how Subsys will affect you.
+Dizziness or severe drowsiness can cause falls or other accidents.

 Subsys side effects

-confusion, extreme fear, unusual thoughts or behavior; or
+confusion, extreme fear, unusual thoughts or behavior;

-Less serious Subsys side effects may include:
+Common Subsys side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-See also: Subsys side effects (in more detail)
+See also: Side effects (in more detail)